+- opportunities to meet new people.

-- low-cost or free programs. - a combination of learning and fun.
+- low-cost or free programs.

+- a combination of learning and fun.

 See Appendix 10, Engaging the Volunteers of the Future, from Volunteermatch.org.

 Youth Involvement

 Involving more students and youth in your organization, has many benefits.
 By involving and engaging youth, Heritage Centers can: